- What is dyslexia?

 As well as being a scientific genius, he was also dyslexic.
 He was so dyslexic that he couldn’t read or write and, as a child in school, his report card said that ‘he will never amount to anything’ (1985).
-Remember to bear that in mind when you are at your child’s next parent-teacher conference! 🧑🏫
+Remember to bear that in mind when you are at your child’s next parents evening! 🧑🏫

-As a result of his dyslexia, Albert Einstein was able to think in ways that no one else had before him and revolutionized the world of physics. 🪐
+As a result of his dyslexia, Albert Einstein was able to think in ways that no one else had before him and revolutionised the world of physics. 🪐

 2) Richard Branson

 Another famous person to have struggled with school because of their dyslexia was Richard Branson.
 Despite not having attended university and leaving school at sixteen, he went on to found the business empire Virgin and now has a personal net worth o $3.9 billion making him one of the wealthiest people in the world. 💰💰💰